Shane Thorne: New Japan Pro-Wrestling (2022–present)

-Pro Wrestling Guerrilla (2022–present)
+Pro Wrestling Guerrilla (2022)

-On May 1, 2022, at Delivering the Goods, Haste was defeated by Jack Cartwheel; it was his first match in Pro Wrestling Guerrilla since 2009.
-On July 3, at Nineteen, Haste defeated Titus Alexander.
+On 1 May 2022, at Delivering the Goods, Haste was defeated by Jack Cartwheel; it was his first match in Pro Wrestling Guerrilla since 2009.
+On 3 July, at Nineteen, Haste defeated Titus Alexander.

 Other media

 As Shane Thorne, he made his video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K19 and WWE 2K20.
 He also appears in WWE 2K22 under his Slapjack persona.

 Personal life

 Veryzer began dating actress Kimmy Jimenez, of the popular YouTube channel Smosh, in May 2020.
-The couple announced their engagement in February 2022 via Instagram.
+The couple announced their engagement in February 2022, and they were married on 20 May 2023.
+He is agnostic.